matteo14c/HaploCoV/README.md

 <br>3.2. *gained (wrt parent)*: genomic variants that are new compared with the parent lineage
 <br>3.3. *lost (wrt parent)*: genomic variants associated with the parent lineage/designation, but not with the novel candidate lineage/designation

-Genomic variants are provided in as a list separated by " " and in the same format indicated above:
+Genomic variants are provided as a list separated by " " and in the same format indicated above:
 <br>
 \<genomicposition\>_\<ref\>\|\<alt\>  <br>
 i.e. 1_A\|T indicates a A to T substitution in position 1 of the reference genome.<br>

-An example ot the outout is reported below:
+An example of the output is reported below:

 `Genomic variants:`
         <br><br>`defined by: 210_G\|T 241_C\|T 3037_C\|T 4181_G\|T 21618_C\|G 22995_C|A 19220_C\|T `